c1o/fx/README.md

 * Optionally assign a callback to invoke upon animation completion
 * Utility methods include isAnimating and stop
 * Supports IE6+, FF, Opera, Safari, and Chrome
+* FX.Node plugin provides easy effects and an animation queue for single elements
 * No browser detection

 For more information regarding FX, please visit the blog post located here: